ZECTBynmo/motionjs/README.md

 client on a regular interval.
 When the server receives these commands it looks back in time to ensure that the each of the client's commands would have been valid when they were created.
-If the current command is valid, the command/action is applied to the servers and the client is notified that the command was successful on the next snapshot.
+If the current command is valid, the command/action is applied to the servers scene.
+The client is notified that the command was successful on the next snapshot.